jeremy-block/retro-relevance-study/retro-relevance/assets/tutorialText/intro_personality.md

 # Personality Assessments

-Thank you for working on the mystery of Mr. Boddy and describing what you know in the prior quiz.
-This task is hard, and intentionally designed to be impossible to complete in 15 minutes!
-You did the best you could!
+Great work tackling the mystery of Mr. Boddy and describing your findings in the previous quiz.
+That task was intentionally challenging—and nearly impossible to solve fully in just 15 minutes.
+You did exactly what we hoped: your best!

-The correct answer can be shared with you at the end of the study.
+We'll be able to share the correct answer with you at the end of the study.

-*For now, the researcher is working with an AI model to prepare a summary of your investigation.*
+*Right now, the researcher is working with an AI model to prepare a summary of your investigation.*

-## In the meantime
+## What’s next?

-On the next few pages, you will be asked a series of questions that are designed to better understand your **problem-solving approach** and **personality**.
+Over the next few pages, you’ll answer a few questions to help us better understand your **problem-solving approach** and **personality**.

-Please answer honestly and go with the first option that feels correct to you.
+Please respond honestly—there are no right or wrong answers—and go with your first instinct.